traefik/traefik/docs/user-guide/kubernetes.md

 It is also possible to set the `ingressClass` option in Træfik to a particular value.
 Træfik will only process matching Ingress objects.
 For instance, setting the option to `traefik-internal` causes Træfik to process Ingress objects with the same `kubernetes.io/ingress.class` annotation value, ignoring all other objects (including those with a `traefik` value, empty value, and missing annotation).

+!!! note
+    Letting multiple ingress controllers handle the same ingress objects can lead to uninteded behavior.
+    It is recommended to prefix all ingressClass values with traefik to avoid unintended collisions with other ingress implementations.

 ### Between multiple Træfik Deployments

 Sometimes multiple Træfik Deployments are supposed to run concurrently.